The Child with a Moon on his Chest (Sotho): Southern Africa

 In a tale from the Venda people titled The Chief with the Half-Moon on his Chest, the titular chief with the mark of a half-moon on his chest has two wives.
 The elder wife has two sons with no lunar birthmark, while the younger is childless.
 One day, the younger wife gives birth to a boy just like his father, with the half-moon on th chest.
 The elder wife replaces the boy for a pup and hides him in a beer-pot.
 A little rat takes the boy out of the beer pot and hides in its hole.
 The little rat takes the boy to his mother to be suckled.
 One day, the elder wife sees the rat playing with the boy in the younger wife's hut, then in the cattle kraal.
-The elder wife wants wants the younger's hut to be burnt down, then the kraal, but the rat hides the child away from both perils, and lastly takes him to another village, where he grows up.
+The elder wife wants the younger's hut to be burnt down, then the kraal, but the rat hides the child away from both perils, and lastly takes him to another village, where he grows up.
 Two people visit the boy's hut and report back to the chief with a half-moon.
 The chief meets the boy, his own son, and takes him back to his village in secret.
 The chief organizes a ceremony with beer, then introduces his son to the assembled crowd.
 He banishes his elder wife and her sons and names the boy with the half-moon as the next chief.
 Hugh Arthur Stayt noted a similar tale among the Sotho, and suggested it as the origin for the Venda tale.

 Namibia

 Sigrid Schmidt created a whole system of classification for Khoisan folktales.
 Tale type 707, in this system, was numbered KH 1125 and named "The mother of the boy(s) with a moon on his chest or forehead was banished but finally she was allowed back".
+In an updated version of the Khoisan Index, Schmidt renamed Khoisan type KH 1125 as "A boy was born with a moon on his chest or forehead.".

 According to her studies, at least 17 variants of type 707 have been collected in Namibia since 1907.
 In the Namibian variants, a king wishes to have a son with astral birthmarks: the moon, the sun, or Zodiac signs either in the boy's head or chest.
 After being cast away from home, he returns to his father's house years later and his mother's breastmilk flows from her body to his mouth, signifying their parental connection - a motif that Schmidt links to Indian variants.
+In seven texts, the wonder child is reared by a cannibal woman, while in four variants the animals raise and protect him.